solar powered tents

 These Amazing Tents Get Solar Power, Can Harvest water and Fold up

-The refugee crisis was all over the news in 2015 and 2016, but the suffering is not over.
+The refugee crisis is all over the news, but the suffering is not over.
 The underlying cause of families abandoning their homes to seek shelter in safer territory, the wars, and poverty, have not been resolved.

 Refugee camps are set up to provide temporary accommodation for those who are forced to leave their homes because of the persecution and violence, but all is not well as their funding becomes uncertain for future years.